 "Email address and fax number missing or custom member ID missing"

-Thrive Marketing Enterprise validates every upload to ensure that the Unique ID for your account is contained in the record.
+The system validates every upload to ensure that the Unique ID for your account is contained in the record.
 If your Unique ID is Custom ID, this field is required for every record on upload.
-Thrive Marketing Enterprise requires an email address for every upload, if Fax is enabled for this account, then this field is also required.
+An email address is required for every upload.
+If Fax is enabled for the account, this field is also required.

 "Invalid date field (column N)"